andrewchambers/minipeg/README.md

 # Minipeg

-`minipeg` is a tool for generating recursive-descent parsers: programs that perform pattern matching on text.
+`minipeg` is a tool for generating recursive-descent parsers for use from C.

 Unlike `lex` and `yacc`, `minipeg` supports unlimited backtracking, provide ordered choice as a means for disambiguation, and can combine scanning (lexical analysis) and parsing (syntactic analysis) into a single activity.